1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ## Heatbreak

 The stock heatbreak is a proprietary Volcano-style one made by Anycubic.
-The total length is about 26mm, the outer diameter of the throat is 6mm.
+The total length is about 25/26(?)mm, the outer diameter of the throat is 6mm.
+The length from the 'ring' (which limits how far you can stick the heatbreak into the heatsink) to the end of the throat is 17mm.

 It is **not** compatible with regular E3D Volcano type nozzles!